 - Always grease your muffin tin or silicone muffin mold.
 This just ensures the extra precaution that they avoid sticking to the bottom.

-- Cooking times will be dependent on your oven and location.
+- Cooking times will depend on your oven and location.
 Insert a skewer around the 19-minute mark, then regularly check from there until cooked.
-Mine generally take around 25 minutes.
+Mine takes around 25 minutes.

-- To freeze: Place leftover muffins in a ziplock bag and store them in the freezer for up to 6 months.
+- 6 months: Freeze them in a ziplock bag and store them for up to 6 months.

 Keto Blueberry Muffins